ansible/ansible-container-examples/django-admin/README.md

 ### Build

 Start by building the example.
-Run the build command from within the *django-admin* directory found in the local copy of the project:
+Run the *build* command from within the *django-admin* directory found in your local copy of the project:

 ```
 $ cd ansible-container-examples/django-admin
 $ ansible-container build
 ```

-The build command creates the images for the sample application.
-There are 4 services defined in the [ansible/container.yml](https://github.com/ansible/ansible-container-examples/blob/master/django-admin/ansible/container.yml) file.
-A container is created for each, along with a build container for running Ansible.
-The [ansible/main.yml playbook](https://github.com/ansible/ansible-container-examples/blob/master/django-admin/ansible/main.yml) is executed on the build container.
-Each of the 4 containers are nodes in the build container's inventory.
-The playbook is executed against the inventory of 4 containers.
-Once playbook execution completes, the containers are stopped and a snapshot is taken of each container.
-The snapshot is the image.
-So once the process completes, we will see 4 new images available in the local image cache.

-Running the build command produces the following output:
+The *build* command creates the images for the sample application.
+There are 4 services defined in [ansible/container.yml](https://github.com/ansible/ansible-container-examples/blob/master/django-admin/ansible/container.yml)
+To build the images a container is created and started for each service, along with an Ansible Build container for running Ansible.
+A total of 5 containers will be started.

+The [ansible/main.yml playbook](https://github.com/ansible/ansible-container-examples/blob/master/django-admin/ansible/main.yml) is executed on the Ansible Build container with an inventory consisting of the 4 service names defined in *container.yml*.
+If you examine *main.yml*, you will notice that each play has a *hosts* directive listing one or more of the service names where tasks will be executed.
+If you're an experienced Ansible user, this should look and feel very familiar.
+Ansible playbook execution is exactly the same here as it is in any other environment with one exception.
+Instead of using SSH to communicate to the remote nodes, we're using the Docker connection plugin.

+As the build command proceeds, output from the playbook execution will appear, marking the completion of each task and play.
+Once completed, containers are committed and stopped.
+A Docker
+*commit* is essentially a snap-shot of the container at that moment, and it becomes an image.
+When the build process is fully complete, there will be 4 new images available in the local image cache.

+Example output from running the *build* command follows:

 ```
 (Re)building the Ansible Container image.